 There are a number of vegetables and non-meat foods that provide Omega-3s, but these essential fats are so critical to the joint health and overall well-being for the entire body that many vegans and vegetarians elect to take a supplement such as GLX3.

 This is where New Zealand Green Lipped Mussel Oil comes in.
-While not vegetarian, the supplement is harvested sustainable off the eastern coast of New Zealand.
+While not vegetarian, but potentially vegan (depending on who you ask), the supplement is harvested sustainable off the eastern coast of New Zealand.
 Additionally, the mussels used in GLX3 are raised in a way that leaves the surrounding ecosystem in-tact and does not contribute to over-fishing.
 All mussel oil used in the supplement is farmed by professionals on-site in New Zealand.

 Contrary to myths, vegans can’t just sit out in the sun and soak up all the Vitamin D they need.
 While this can account for a good amount, not all of us are fortunate enough to live in near a beach, or even a place where it’s warm and sunny throughout the year to a point where sunbathing for health is even a possibility.